cjlawson02/chrislawson.dev/projects.md

 #### Homelab

-I run a homelab from my house in SLO to serve gigabit internet to my roommates, run home automation, host personal webservers, and to experiment with Active Directory and other industry applications.
+I run a homelab from my house in SLO to serve gigabit internet to my roommates, run home automation, host personal web servers, and to experiment with Active Directory and other industry applications.
 Pictures and diagrams to come.

 #### Family NAS